 You will realize you can do this!!

 This is not going to become a prepper debate, but I want you to think of something for a minute.
 If the government can’t provide, and no one is there with their hand-out, what are the unprepared masses going to do?
 There will be all sorts of lawlessness.
-There will be looting.
-There will be robbing, stealing, and murdering.
+Looting, robbing, stealing, and murdering.
 The world will be chaos.
 Imagine now, if you will, that you are above all of that.
 Imagine if you have your needs already taken care of.
 That you know how to grow your own food, make your own medicine, and have a nice little place of your own that you can do all that and more on.
 Imagine what kind of freedom and pride that will give you.
 That’s what I want for you, my friend!

 Update 10/4/18: This post was featured on today’s Simple Homestead Blog Hop!